GED® Testing Information

 |Monday||TESTING 10 a.m. with last seating at 2 p.m.|

 |Wednesday||TESTING 10 a.m. with last seating at 2 p.m.|

-(There is no GED testing on Mondays, Fridays or on National Holidays.)
+At this time, there is no GED testing on Friday, or on National Holidays.

 THIS SCHEDULE IS SUBJECT TO CHANGE!

 An examinee must not have graduated from an accredited high school or received a high school equivalency certificate or diploma.